swcarpentry/r-novice-gapminder/_episodes/13-dplyr.md

 > ## Challenge 2
 >
 >
 > Calculate the average life expectancy per country.
-Which had the longest life
+Which has the longest average life
-> expectancy and which had the shortest life expectancy?
+> expectancy and which has the shortest average life expectancy?
 >
 > > ## Solution to Challenge 2
 > >